-- (a) Delineates all utility infrastructure such as, but not limited to, stormwater, sanitary, electrical, cable, telephone, and water. - (b) Delineates locations of all proposed utility buildings and other structures incidental to the park operation such as, but not limited to, well houses, laundry facilities, community shelters, sanitary facilities, and storage buildings. - (c) Delineates and defines all roadways within the community. - (d) Delineates the foundation envelope for each Manufactured Home Site. - (e) Delineates all Manufactured Home Site boundaries by corner markers or other adequate monumentation methods. - (f) Delineates all private roadways and/or highway rights-of-way and identifies the appropriate setbacks. - (g) Delineates all parking areas. - (h) Delineates all property topography with a minimum of 5 foot contours. - (i) Delineates all shoreland district boundaries, navigable waters, drainage patterns, and floodplain. - (j) Delineates a Manufactured Home Site boundary for a manufactured home greater than 20 feet in width to be twice the area limit minimum as outlined as provided in $\S 17.16(5)(e)$.
-All other dimensional standards in $\S 17.16(5)$ shall apply.

-(3) Authorized Uses.
+- (a) Delineates all utilities utility infrastructure such as, but not limited to, stormwater, sanitary, electrical, cable, telephone, and water. - (b) Delineates locations of all proposed utility buildings and other structures incidental to the park operation such as, but not limited to, well houses, laundry facilities, community shelters, sanitary facilities, and storage buildings. - (c) Delineates and defines all roadways within the community. - (d) Delineates the foundation envelope for each Manufactured Home Site. - (e) Delineates all Manufactured Home Site boundaries by corner markers or other adequate monumentation methods. - (f) Delineates all private roadways and/or highway right-of-waysrights-of-way and identifies the appropriate setbacks. - (g) Delineates all parking areas. - (h) Delineates all property topography with a minimum of 5 foot contours. - (i) Delineates all shoreland district boundaries, navigable waters, drainage patterns, and floodplain. - (j) Delineates a Manufactured Home Site boundary for a manufactured home greater than 20 feet in width to be twice the area limit minimum as outlined as provided in § 17.16(5)(e)05(11)(d)7.
+All other dimensional standards in § 17.16(5) shall apply.remain the same. - (3) Authorized Uses. - (a) Manufactured homes as defined in Wis.
+Stats. § 101.91(2), Wis.
+Stats. for short-term rental, principal residential use, or temporary residential use. - (b) Mobile homes for short-term rental, principal residential use, or temporary residential use. - (c) Occasional sales of privately owned manufactured or mobile homes. - (d) Professional offices.
+See § 17.04(1)(g).